swmtr/LNbits-payment-notifications-to-telegram/README.md

 # What you will need?

+This tutorial assumes, you already know what LNbits is and how to use it as well as are familiar with Telegram.

 1. LNbits instance (https://github.com/lnbits/lnbits)
 2. Telegram bot (https://core.telegram.org/bots/tutorial)
 3. A computer or a server where you can run a python sript and a cron